 Albania’s modern beer history began almost 100 years ago when the Italian investor Umberto Umberti, with permission from King Zog I, initiated the construction of what would become the country’s first commercial brewery in the small town of Korçë.
 With the assistance of German engineer Hebard Geraldine, the Korça brewery started beer production in 1928.
 They have retained the brewing method they used back then, and now you can find their beer all over Albania.

 Korça’s bestseller is a light and fresh pilsner with a pleasant aroma and a lot of flavor.
-It works perfectly as a thirst quencher in the heat or paired with grilled meat, for example.
+It works perfectly as a thirst quencher in the heat or paired with grilled meat.
 You can find this beer in almost every store and bar/restaurant in Albania.
 Korca beer is definetely a winner when it comes to light, but tasty beers in Albania!

 Korça e Zezë is pretty much the opposite of Korça Bjonde.
 It is a dark lager with a crisp and light feel.
 As a fan of dark beers, I really enjoyed this one.
 It’s not as readily available as Korça’s light pilsner, but I found it in several stores in Tirana.